 A post shared by SHISEIDO (@shiseido) on

 Why it's engaging: Back in late March 2016, Instagram started rolling out the ability to upload 60-second videos -- and we've seen some amazing Instagram videos from brands ever since, like the one above from Shiseido.
-This one is much shorter than a minute, but its close-up product demo above is curiously satisfying to watch.
+The one above lasts nearly all 60 seconds and its product demo is curiously satisfying to watch.
 The subject's purple hair also gives followers a slightly edgier look to consider when browsing the company's makeup collection.
 (Hot tip: Posts featuring faces, especially for a skincare brand, are ideal for boosting social media engagement).

 Sephora Collections' brand personality is playful, colorful, and feminine.
 It does a wonderful job of characterizing this personality in its Instagram content, using bright colors, patterns, and fun captions.